 Quiche lorraine is one of those classic French dishes that makes one feel important and dignified.
 Like all dishes that stand the test of time at its core quiche is very simple.
 Cured pork is sauteed with onion and then layered into a flaky pastry shell along with whatever cheese is readily available.
-Then a custard of eggs and cream are poured in and the whole ensemble is baked to crispy browned perfection.
+Then a custard of eggs and cream is poured in and the whole ensemble is baked to crispy browned perfection.
 Our recipe takes some of the fuss out of the classic interpretation, but still retains its core identity.
 Bacon, onions, egg and cheese just work together, plain and simple.
 You’ll still get the rich custardy egg flecked with crispy bacon pieces and rich cheese there’s just no need to worry about those pesky pie crusts.

 My Cook: Crustless Quiche Lorraine